 - I will be ordering LTE modem and will attempt to install it either with on-site support or manually.

 - Linux dmesg messages about “temperature above threshold” are gone after repaste.
-The service guy probably didn’t put thermal paste in correctly.
-On top of that some of the screws are missing.
-Damned Lenovo service!
+The service guy haven’t returned some of the screws.

-- I posted about thermals in P53 here.
+- I posted about thermals P52 vs P53 here.